BritishBenji/MusicBot/_docs/installing/AWS.md

 <img src="{{ site.baseurl }}/images/AWS/Free_Tier_Ubuntu.PNG" alt="Ubuntu 18.04 EC2"/>

 From here, click "Review and Launch", then "Launch" your instance.
 You will recieve a pop-up, asking you to "Select an existing key pair or create a new key pair."
 Here, you will need to select "Create a new key pair" from the drop-down box, and give it a name.
-THen download your key, and click "Launch Instances."
+Then download your key, and click "Launch Instances."
 Note: It is suggested that you save this key in multiple places to prevent it being lost, as once you Launch your instance, there is no way to get a new key without creating a new Instance.

 <img src="{{ site.baseurl }}/images/AWS/Create_New_Key_Pair.PNG" alt="Create A Key Pair" />